-- 2. Define the required time selection.
+- 1. Select (click on) the envelope. - 2.
+Define the required time selection.
 All envelope points in that selection will be selected.
 You might want to zoom in. - 3.
 Right-click over the envelope.
 From the menu, choose Reduce Number of Points. - 4.
 Select (probably) Points in time selection or (possibly) All Points. - 5.
 Adjust the fader until the number of points looks about right.
 An example is shown above.
 Click on OK.

-18.8 Writing Mute Automation
+18.7 Writing Mute Automation